 The Company's current executive officers, directors and their affiliates beneficially own approximately 7,709,203 shares, or approximately 69.6%, of the Class B Common Stock on a fully diluted basis as of the date hereof.
 Robert A. Crown, president of Crown Communication and a director of the Company, beneficially owns 1,465,000 shares, or approximately 13.2%, of the Class B Common Stock on a fully diluted basis as of the date hereof.
 Berkshire Partners Group (as defined), with which Carl Ferenbach, the Chairman of the Board, and Garth H. Greimann, a director of the Company, are affiliated, beneficially owns approximately 2,366,472 shares, or approximately 21.4%, of the Class B Common Stock on a fully diluted basis as of the date hereof.
 Centennial Group (as defined), with which Jeffrey H. Schutz and David C. Hull, Jr., both directors of the Company, are affiliated, beneficially owns approximately 1,960,087 shares, or approximately 17.7%, of the Class B Common Stock on a fully diluted basis as of the date hereof.
 Nassau Group (as defined), with which Randall A. Hack, a director of the Company, is affiliated, beneficially owns approximately 1,005,167 shares, or approximately 9.1%, of the Class B Common Stock on a fully diluted basis as of the date hereof.
 Together, Mr. Crown, Berkshire Partners Group, Centennial Group and Nassau Group beneficially own approximately 61.4% of the Class B Common Stock on a fully diluted basis as of the date hereof.
+Upon the exercise of stock options for Class B Common Stock, the Company's current executive officers, directors and their affiliates would beneficially own over 80% of the Class B Common Stock on a fully diluted basis as of the date hereof.
+See "Ownership of Common Stock."

 The Company's certificate of incorporation, as amended (the "Amended Certificate"), and by-laws, as amended (the "By-laws"), contain certain provisions that may have the effect of discouraging, delaying or preventing a change in control of the Company or unsolicited acquisition proposals that a stockholder might consider favorable, including provisions requiring supermajority voting to effect certain amendments to the By-laws.
 Furthermore, pursuant to the amended and restated stockholders agreement dated August 15, 1997, among the Company, Edward C. Hutcheson, Jr., Ted B. Miller, Jr., Robert A. Crown, Barbara Crown and certain other investors (the "Stockholders Agreement"), Mr. Crown is entitled to nominate one director for election to the Board and the investor parties have agreed to vote their shares in favor of Mr. Crown's nominee.
-The Stockholders Agreement also contains provisions specifying the number of directors to be elected by stockholders of certain series or classes, limiting the persons who may call special meetings of stockholders.
+The Stockholders Agreement also contains provisions specifying the number of directors to be elected by stockholders of certain series or classes, limiting the persons who may call special meetings of stockholders and requiring super-majority voting to effect certain amendments to the Amended Certificate.